Acorns vs Stash 2026: Which Micro-Investing App Actually Wins?

 Who Should Choose Acorns?

-- You want truly passive investing.
-You don't want to think about stocks, ETFs, or portfolio allocation.
-You want to connect your card and let the software handle everything.
+- You want truly hands-off investing.
+You don't want to think about stocks, ETFs, or allocation.
+Connect your card and let the software handle the rest.

-- You spend consistently and want to leverage round-ups.
-The mechanic is most powerful if you're making 20–50 card transactions a week.
+- You spend consistently and round-ups appeal to you.
+The mechanic works best if you're making 20–50 card transactions weekly.

-- You're starting a family and want kids' investing.
-Acorns Early is a solid custodial account option, though it's locked behind the $12/mo Gold tier, which feels like a lot.
+- You're starting a family and interested in kids' investing.
+Acorns Early is solid, though it's locked behind the $12/mo Gold tier, which feels steep.

 - You've got a balance over $2,000.
-The $3/mo fee starts to make more mathematical sense at that scale.
+The $3/mo fee starts to make more financial sense at that scale.

-Look — if you're the type of person who will overthink every investment decision to the point of never actually investing, Acorns' "just do it for you" approach is genuinely valuable.
-Sometimes the best investing strategy is the one that requires the least willpower to maintain.
+Honestly, if you're the type who will overthink every investment decision to the point of never actually investing, Acorns' "just do it for you" approach has real value.
+Sometimes the best investing strategy is the one that requires the least willpower to stick with.

 Who Should Choose Stash?